legendary-mich/moonpipe/README.md

 mp.pump('c')
 ```

-### Custom operators
+### Custom valves
-You can create your own flavors of `TimeValve` and `PromiseValve`, and use the `.pipe` operator to add them to an instance of the MoonPipe`.
+You can create your own flavors of the `TimeValve` and `PromiseValve`, and use the `.pipe` method to add them to an instance of the MoonPipe`.
 Look at [Presets explained](#presets-explained) for additional info about the presets.
-Here I will show you have an example of a time-based valve which is similar the the `throttleLazy` operator, but has a bigger `maxBufferSize`.
+Here I will show you an example of a time-based valve which is similar the the `throttleLazy` valve, but has a bigger `maxBufferSize`.

 ```javascript
 const {